MegaIng/turing-complete-interface/README.md

 A pygame window displaying the circuit layout and a tkinter window allowing you to modify the inputs and easily see the output values off your circuit.

 Pressing space in the pygame window will do one simulation step, holding in down multiple.
-WARNING: Currently a step is slow, and holding Space down will freeze the windows.
-Press Enter to view a placed AsciiScreen.
+WARNING: Currently a step is slow, and holding Space down will slow down the FPS.
+Press Enter to view a placed AsciiScreen/FastBotTurtle.
 Keyboard also works.

+### FastBotTurtle

+Something that is currently not in the game.
+This mode allows you to run a program with FastBOT controls, that draws a line behind it like a turtle drawing library would.
+Just add `--fast-bot-turtle` to the command line.
+Assumes you have an architecture level loaded.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.